MapStory/Learning/modules/module0.md

 Learners should download the pdfs for all six Modules at the outset, so you can confirm learners have access to the learning material for the whole course before diving in.

 Second, learners should go ahead and download the test data that will be used in Module 3 focused on collecting StoryLayer data.
 Doing this at the outset of the class will help surface any issues learners may have right away, before you get too far in the course.
-If learners have access to the internet, these test data can be accessed from Github (XXXX).
-If learners do not have access to the open internet, you will have to bring the test data pre-loaded to a flash drive.

 ### The mission of StoryScapes

-Make sure to introduct learners to the overall mission of StoryScapes:
+Make sure to introduce learners to the overall mission of StoryScapes:

 _StoryScapes is a collaborative platform that makes spatio-temporal knowledge easy to find, improve, and share in order to drive evidence-based decision-making anytime and anywhere._